Anjaan … sunsaan … veeraan … bikhri imaarton ki dastaan … aur unki bhooli huyi kahaniyaan … Ekaant

 Ably hosted by Akul Tripathi, brilliantly shot and directed, Ekaant takes a trip to the historical but abandoned places, such as buildings, forts and sometimes whole towns, now lying in a state of ruins.
 These places, which once saw days of prosperity, which were once filled with happy people, which once lay the foundation to the progress of mankind, which ones were the centres of state or trade or knowledge – now remain destroyed and defeated, lifeless, isolated; with very little or no signs whatsoever of the good days that it had seen.

-• Ruins of hundMitawali-Temple-A-Panoramic-View-of-the-Concentric-Construction1reds of temples found in Bateshwar, in the middle of the dacoit infested Chambal valley and the struggle of its restoration by the ASI with the bad elements hovering around.
+- Ruins of hundreds of temples found in Bateshwar, in the middle of the dacoit infested Chambal valley and the struggle of its restoration by the ASI with the bad elements hovering around.
 Also a concentric Chausath Yogini temple found nearby, with 64 small rooms dedicated to 64 Yoginis.

 These are only some of the stories that the Ekaant team surveys and tries to find the reasons for their devastations.